What is wastewater?

 Maintenance and Improvements

 The regional wastewater program is complemented by local collection systems and pump stations maintained by the cities of Eugene and Springfield.
-The increase in Eugene’s local wastewater user fees is necessary to maintain current operating service levels while also funding necessary capital improvements.
+The local wastewater user fees is necessary to maintain current operating service levels while also funding necessary capital improvements.
 Both cities are committed to funding capital improvements that will reduce the amount of water entering the collection system during peak wet weather periods.

 Wastewater Bills Vary Summer to Winter